MicrosoftDocs/azure-devops-docs/docs/boards/boards/expedite-work.md

 ## Types of swimlanes

-You can use swimlanes to sort work on your Kanban board to track items that you differentiate as follows:
+You can use up to 50 swimlanes to sort work on your Kanban board to track items that you differentiate as follows:
 *	High priority items
 *	Service-level class
 *	Date-driven requirement